sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 * [Kayak on the river](http://www.downtownboathouse.org/) for free!
 * The [American Museum of Natural History](http://www.amnh.org/) is large and fun!
-* Go to a comedy club.
+* Go to a comedy club (no suggestions on where yet, though).

 <section id="Area-Coopersburg-PA" />
 ### Coopersburg, PA